 Light: Mints will grow in full sun to partial shade.

 Temperature: Depends on variety.
 Peppermint is very cold hardy, down to Zone 3.
 Spearmint handles the heat best, up to Zone 11.

 Soil: Mint prefers a rich, moist soil with a slightly acidic pH between 6.5 and 7.0.

 To contain the roots and limit spreading, you can grow Mint in containers, above or sunk into the ground.
 Be careful to keep container Mints from flopping over and touching the ground.
-Stems will root quickly, if given the chance.
+Stems will root quickly if given a chance.

 Snip sprigs and leaves as needed.
 If you don't harvest your Mint regularly, it will benefit greatly from a shearing mid-season.
 At some point, you will probably notice the stems getting longer and the leaves getting shorter.
-That's the time to cut the plants back by 1/3 to 1/2 and get them sending out fresh new foliage again.
+That's the time to cut the plants back by 1/3 to 1/2 and get them sent out fresh new foliage again.
 You can do small patches at a time, if you have a lot of Mint, and prolong the harvest season.
-All cuttings can be used, dried or frozen for later use.
-You can use, dry or freeze the cuttings.
+All cuttings can be used, dried, or frozen for later use.
+You can use, dry, or freeze the cuttings.